Environment and classical channels in categorical quantum mechanics: Classical channels, measurements and classical control

-\bB In the light of the discussion in Section \ref{sec:classicality}, this picture can be interpreted as `copying into the environment', that is, `broadcasting', or in the decoherence view, `being coupled to the environment'. \e Hence, our definition of classical channel enforces broadcastability of the data that it `transmits'.
+In the light of the discussion in Section \ref{sec:classicality}, this picture can be interpreted as `copying into the environment', that is, `broadcasting', or in the decoherence view, `being coupled to the environment'.